-Court to rule on Scottish independence vote timing
+Court to rule on timing of Scottish independence vote

 Scotland’s Supreme Court will hear arguments this week on whether to allow a second independence referendum next October.
-While opponents say there’s no appetite for another referendum, First Minister Nicola Sturgeon insists she’ll take Scotland out of the UK one way or another.
+While opponents say there’s no appetite for another vote, First Minister Nicola Sturgeon insists she’ll take Scotland out of the UK one way or another.

 Sturgeon announced in June that a referendum would be held on October 19, 2023.
 While Scottish voters rejected a 2014 independence referendum by 55-44%, Sturgeon argued that the 2016 Brexit vote – which was opposed by a majority of Scots – and the election this summer of a majority of pro-Independence candidates to Scotland’s semi-autonomous parliament meant that a second crack at leaving the UK was needed.